What Does a Registered Nurse Do? Understanding Their Impact

-As mentioned before, RNs are not limited to working in hospitals.
-Depending on the environment and what type of nurse you are, your day-to-day responsibilities will vary.
-To help you understand what a registered nurse does on a daily basis, we broke it down into four different work environments.
+As mentioned before, RN nurses can provide care in a variety of healthcare settings.
+A registered nurse’s job description can vary quite a bit depending on the environment and specialty they’re in.
+To help you understand how those nurse responsibilities can differ, we broke it down into four common work environments.
 Compare and contrast to find the right healthcare setting for you.

 What does a registered nurse do in a hospital?